Wisembly/tapestry/src/scss/components/form/input/input.md

 </div>
 ```

 ## States
-Tapestry doesn't rely on neither :valid nor :invalid since those behaviors are quite random.
+Tapestry does not rely on neither :valid nor :invalid since those behaviors are quite random.
 When page is loaded, inputs are considered :valid even if their values are empty.
 Plus, it adds visual noise before you submit anything!
-We advise to use `.is-valid` and `.is-invalid` but classes are fully customizable.
+We advise to use .is-valid and .is-invalid but classes are fully customizable.
 You can also consider giving a try to [ParsleyJS](http://parsleyjs.org/).

 ```html
 <div class="FormRow">